3a1b2c3/seeingSpace/README.md

 photo and video editing tasks accessible to a much broader audience.

- In the future, we envision enabling even larger changes in viewpoint and illumination, including 4D walkthroughs of large-scale scenes.

 # Important concepts
  * *DeepMPI*<a name="deepmpi"> Deep Multiplane Images